 This decides which payment platform is better for you and your company, completely dependent on your business's nature and personal preferences.

-Are you looking into getting physical and virtual payments cards for your business and its employees?
+Are you looking into getting physical and virtual payment cards for your business and its employees?

 What are virtual payment cards?